A Derived Decomposition for Equivariant $D$-modules: Introduction

 \subsection{Main Results}

-Let $G$ be a connected, complex reductive group with Lie algebra $\fg$, and let $\bD_{coh}(\fg)^G$ denote the equivariant derived category of bounded complexes of $D$-modules with coherent cohomology on $\fg$.
+Let $G$ be a connected, complex reductive group with Lie algebra $\fg$.
+We denote by $\ug = \fg/G$ the corresponding quotient stack, and $\bD(\ug)$ denotes the derived category of $D$-modules on $\ug$ (more precisely, its stable $\infty$-categorical enhancement).
 The goal of this paper is to understand the structure of this category.

-Recall that a \emph{cuspidal datum} $(L,\cE)$, consists of a Levi subgroup $L$ of $G$ together with a cuspidal local system $\cE$ on a nilpotent orbit of $L$.
-As part of the Generalized Springer Correspondence, Lusztig \cite{lusztig_intersection_1984} showed that cuspidal data index blocks of the category of equivariant perverse sheaves on the nilpotent cone $\cN_G$.
-In this paper we extend these results to the category $\bD_{coh}(\fg)^G$. \begin{maintheorem} There is an orthogonal decomposition:
+Recall that a \emph{cuspidal datum} $(L,\cE)$ for $G$, consists of a Levi subgroup $L$ of $G$ together with an irreducible cuspidal local system $\cE$ on a nilpotent orbit of $L$ in the sense of Lusztig \cite{lusztig_intersection_1984}.
+In \emph{loc. cit.}, Lusztig has shown that cuspidal data index blocks of the abelian category $\bM(\ucN_G)$ of $G$-equivariant perverse sheaves on the nilpotent cone $\cN_G\subseteq \fg$.
+This was extended by Rider and Russell to the equivariant derived category $\bD(\ucN_G)$ of constructible complexes on the nilpotent cone \cite{rider_perverse_2016}, and by the present author to the abelian category $\bM(\ug)$ of equivariant $D$-modules on the entire Lie algebra \cite{Gunningham2018}.
+Our first result in this paper is a corresponding block decomposition for the \emph{derived} category $\bD(\ug)$. \begin{maintheorem} There is an orthogonal decomposition:

-\end{maintheorem} Concretely, this means that every object of $\bD_{coh}(\fg)^G$ can be written as a finite direct sum where each summand belongs to one of the blocks, and there are no $\Ext$'s in either direction between the objects in distinct blocks.